*Setting up Android UI testing on CI talk for Mobile DevOps Summit is available to complement this material.

 Here are some other parameters that can be useful too:

-render graphics using software acceleration.-no-window
+• -gpu swiftshader_indirect render graphics using software acceleration.

-disables audio support.-writable-system
+• -no-audio disables audio support.

-disables boot animation.
+• -no-boot-anim disables boot animation.

 More on Emulators command line on Start the emulator from the command line and Configure hardware acceleration for the Android Emulator.